dangbelkie/chatbot002/README.md

 If you have ideas you want to share, than please clone the repository, create your updates and open a pull request for us to review your idea.

-Please include a markdown file in the directory containing your work, to explain what it is about.
+Please include a markdown file in the directory containing your work, to explain what it is about.# chatbot002